 She wondered if there were another family member still living.
 Perhaps one selling these same apples in a roadside fruit stand.

 The more she thought of this, the more her brain began to associate the Drumpheros with their evil, violent, child who had grown to adulthood.
 She pictured him in her mind.
 His visage coalesced into the man who had abducted her.

 She would live now.
 She knew this to be a fact.
 She would find her way off of this secluded, lost mountain of doom.
 She would find the man who had so cruelly abused her body.
 And she would destroy him.

 This story was inspired by the billbuc writing challenge, but is wholly the creation of L.A.
-Cargill and Austinstar© 2016.
+Cargill © 2016.

 Your opinion matters!

 Are you satisfied or unsatisfied with the ending of this story?